SFPUC: Groundwater Educational Video from BAYCAT on Vimeo.

-- Local: Our environment and our city face many unknowns in the future from possible drought, earthquake and climate change.
+- Local: Our environment and our City face many unknowns in the future from possible drought, earthquakes and climate change.
 A local water source will give us more control over the use and operation of our water supplies.

 - Sustainable: Groundwater is a renewable water source that is replenished through natural processes.

 - Reliable: This project diversifies the City’s water supply portfolio, which will reduce our dependence on a single source, thus making us less vulnerable to disrupted services.